Pandas plot()

 Yields below output.

-Use Unstacked bar plots to compare a particular category with different samples.
-As we can see from the below, it shows the death rate of coronavirus over the three waves.
+Unstacked bar plots serve as a powerful tool for comparing specific categories across diverse samples.
+In the following example, we employ unstacked bar plots to visualize the death rate of coronavirus over three distinct waves.
 Here I have passed the figsize

 parameter into this function along with the kind